ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

   _The previous code only handles the function expression at the top level_

-- Declaration Collection: The lexical environment also collect the hoisted declarations through `context.endLexicalEnvironment()`.
+- Declaration Collection: The lexical environment also collects the hoisted declarations through `context.endLexicalEnvironment()`.
 This method returns an array of Statement nodes that represent the declarations hoisted to the current lexical environment, which can then be included in the `SourceFile` node.

 These methods ensure that the transformer has a mechanism to correctly manage scope and collect hoisted declarations, which is crucial for accurately transforming code while maintaining correct scoping and semantics.

 ## Use Case: Detect Third-Party Classes Used as Superclasses

-The last use case is a bit more complex, you're going to use the Typescript Compiler API to detect third-party classes used as superclasses, mot to do anything about it, just detect them which means you don't need to use the transformer function.
+The last use case is a bit more complex, you're going to use the Typescript Compiler API to detect third-party classes used as superclasses, not to do anything about it, just detect them which means you don't need to use the transformer function.

 ```ts
 const trackThirdPartyClassesUsedAsSuperClass: ts.Visitor = node => {